Respecting Human Rights

 Aiming to create a harassment-free, conducive workplace environment, Kubota plans and provides human rights education programs for all employees, including President and Directors, every year, based on the human rights advancement activity policies.
 The human rights education program can also be accessed from overseas via a video conference system.

-The education programs include rank-based training, such as training for new employees, and human rights education provided at each site.
-In 2019, we introduced training through e-learning for increased user convenience.
-In 2019, all Kubota employees (in terms of the total number of participants) in Japan received human rights education through internal training or training offered by external organizations.
+The human rights education programs include rank-based training for new employees and at each site.
+In addition, to ensure ease of access for participants, we continued to offer training via e-learning in 2020.
+In 2020, all Kubota employees (in terms of the total number of participants) in Japan received human rights education through internal training or training offered by external organizations.

 |Internal training||External training||Total|